Skip to main content

 A relatively young university, George Mason University was established in 1957 as a branch of the University of Virginia, before becoming an independent school in 1972.
 Today, the Fairfax County, Virginia-based institution has gained recognition as a top research university.

-Keep reading to learn all about the George Mason essays and how to tackle them.
+Keep reading to learn all about this year’s George Mason supplemental essay prompts, including for the Honors College, and how to tackle them!

 • Option 1: George Mason University is Virginia’s largest public research university.
 As a Tier-1 research institution, every day, our faculty, staff, and students work to address unanswered questions, unresolved challenges, and problems that impact a wide variety of populations.
 In the Honors College, you’ll have opportunities to do this sort of work — and maybe even answer questions and solve problems that matter to you.
 Tell us about one question, challenge, or problem that you’d like to work to better understand or address during your time at Mason.
 Introduce this issue, and then explain why it matters to you and why it might matter to others.
 Feel free to be creative- research and inquiry can exist in unlikely places.